BMW Enduroguard Suit, 36 months riding in Heat, Rain, and Snow.

 How does it wear?

 In cold weather, the pores close and become water and windproof.
 Keeping you warm and dry.
-For ample ventilation, there are thirteen zippered vents in total on this suite.
-On the jacket, there are four big vents, easy to adjust and will not inflate your jacket if used correctly.
+For ample ventilation, there are thirteen zippered vents in total in this suite.
+There are four big vents on the jacket that are easy to adjust and will not inflate your jacket if used correctly.
 The front of the jacket also has an additional mesh zipper allowing you to keep the jacket open when riding.
-There are also 2 vents in each arm, pushing the Air out of the vent on the back.
-In the trousers, you have another 4 large vents to really regulate the airflow.
+There are also two vents in each arm, pushing the Air out of the vent on the back.
+In the trousers, you have another four large vents to regulate the airflow.

-The back of the BMW Enduroguard Suit jacket has a 3d-ripple mesh lining that keeps your back well ventilated.
-This isn\'t easy to do, so BMW did a great job.
-The material of the jacket and trousers is abrasion-resistant and strong but also flexible.
+The back of the BMW Enduroguard Suit jacket has a 3d-ripple mesh lining that keeps your back well-ventilated.
+This isn't easy to do, so BMW did a great job.
+The material of the jacket and trousers is abrasion-resistant and robust but also flexible.
 So you never feel constricted in your movement.
-Around your arms and knees, you have some really tough ceramic polymer used in military applications.
+Around your arms and knees, you have some rigid ceramic polymer used in military applications.
 It is tough, that's all I can say, after hitting the deck a few times on my trips.
 On the inner leg, you also have Leather pads, tried and tested in off-road riding.

 Storing your stuff

-Combined with an excellent fit, the BMW Endurogard Suite has to be one of the most underrated high spec motorbike garments out there.
+Combined with an excellent fit, the BMW Endurogard Suite has to be one of the most underrated high-spec motorbike garments.
 Being myself through all kinds of terrain and weather, I can only recommend the suite.
-Combined with 2 year BMW warranty and an excellent price you are on to a winner.
+Combined with two year BMW warranty and an excellent price, you are on to a winner.
 Check out the BMW website; you get this suit for about £900 with a bit of haggling.
-I am already planning to get one for my wife for the next riding season.
+I plan to get one for my wife for the next riding season.

 A new Enduro Guard Suit is coming my way.

-I\'m so happy with the Suit that I decided to get another one.
-The old one is still holding up nicely what is a surprise to me.
-I was literally living in the suit for the last 12 months not ever taking care of it.
-Crawling in Dirt, Snow, and Ice and some unplanned and ungracious dismounts I\'m sticking it out with the Brand.
+I'm so happy with the Suit that I decided to get another one.
+The old one is still holding up nicely, which surprises me.
+I was living in the suit for the last 12 months, not ever taking care of it.
+Crawling in Dirt, Snow, and Ice and some unplanned and ungracious dismounts, I'm sticking it out with this Brand.